-I knew our kids would carry this passion with them as they traveled abroad, but it was important to impress upon them to use impeccable judgment.
-That meant staying in highly trafficked areas, staying together and keeping in mind that, as amazing as these new friends may seem, they did only just meet them.
+I knew our teens would carry this passion with them as they traveled abroad, so it was important to impress upon them to use impeccable judgment.
+That meant staying in highly trafficked areas, staying together and keeping in mind that, making new friends is great, but to always keep in mind they did only just meet them.
 We believe in encouraging our kids to use their heightened gut instincts, to listen to how they feel and if something doesn’t feel right to leave, together!

 Try to Blend In

-Looking and behaving like tourists is not how we roll.
-As stated above, we immerse ourselves in the local customs and learn as much as we can about what makes that location tick.
+Looking and behaving like tourists is not how we roll when we travel.
 Hence, our teens are adept at blending in and not drawing a lot of attention to themselves.
 They pack light when they go out, they carry very little money and wear no jewelry.
 And, they keep their heads up and their eyes focused, so they do not appear vulnerable to the career pickpocketer, or worse.

 Also, instead of lugging ginormous cameras that scream “tourist,” they mostly used Go Pros.
 Ideal for all adventure photography and video, this is the camera they throw in their bags when they head to the beach to surf or dive or snorkel, or when they go ziplining and canyoneering.
 They took it basically everywhere, except when they toured historical areas.

-If you’ve prepared your teens and they follow these basic guidelines, all that’s left to do is for them to have fun and enjoy the incredible experience they are blessed to be able to embark on!
+If you’ve prepared your kids for teen travel and they follow these basic guidelines, all that’s left to do is for them to have fun and enjoy the incredible experience they are blessed to be able to embark on!

 They had the time of their lives and upon returning home, they immediately started planning another trip … destination unknown because they are, after all, broke teens.
 They’re currently in search of cheap airfare anywhere relatively “safe.”